Graduate Admissions in Academic Year 2020-21

 Non-U.S. citizens recommended for admission will need to submit the International Graduate Student Supplemental Application Packet (PDF).
-Please note that this form is only required for students who are recommended for admission, so it is not necessary to hand in the form with your initial application.
+Please note that this form is only required for students who are recommended for admission, so it is not necessary to upload the form with your initial application.

 Film and Media Studies Applicants

 For more information on this program, visit the Film and Media Studies website.